 Surgeons and anesthesiologists are becoming increasingly aware of post-operative neurocognitive deficits.
 Rehabilitation specialists need to have a high index of suspicion for any patient who has had general anesthesia and surgery.

-Ask a family this critical question, “Is your loved one any different than before they had surgery?”
+If your loved one just had surgery, answer this critical question, “Are they any different than before they had surgery?”
 If you are the patient, ask yourself the same question.
 You may be surprised how many cognitively impaired patients you will uncover.
 They may need cognitive rehabilitation.

 Hopefully, POCD is now on everyone’s radar screen.